-When you arrive at Chennai International airport you will be welcomed with a reception and afterwards transported the hotel!
+When you arrive at Chennai International airport you will be welcomed and transported the hotel.

-Today, our South India tours begin with a healthy and invigorating morning stroll along the Marina Beach which is 3km-long on the main stretch.
-As we enjoy our walk through the sand we will pass people going about their everyday lives; men playing a game of cricket, some hauling in their boats with the catch of the day, families and friends enjoying the breeze along the shore, kites flying, people telling fortunes while others have theirs told, fish markets and corn-roasters.
+Today, our South India tour begins with a healthy and invigorating morning stroll along the 3km Marina Beach.
+As we enjoy our walk through the sand we will pass people going about their everyday lives: men playing cricket, some hauling in their boats with the catch of the day, families and friends enjoying the breeze along the shore, kite flying, people telling fortunes while others have theirs told, fish markets and corn-roasters.

 We will view the immaculately kept traditional architecture as we venture on this one day tour of Chennai in Fort George, India’s oldest fortress that was founded in 1640 by the British, when the East Indian Company was formed.
 You will learn how it has since become the headquarters for the legislative assembly of the Tamil Nadu state.
 We will tour the Wellesley House, St Mary’s Church and the Fort Museum where you will see several remnants from the British reign.
 Included in those relics are coins, weapons, medals and uniforms.
 Major-General Robert Clive who set up the political and military reign of the East India Company in Bengal was married here at Asia’s oldest Anglican Church.

 Take a look at the other side of town; you will set your eyes on the elevated Catholic Cathedral of St. Thomas in its glorious white.
 This church was built initially in the 16th century by the Portuguese over the tomb of the Apostle Thomas a follower of Jesus Christ.
 Further on we go to the Government Museum which is also known as the Madras Museum.
 It bears an Indo-Saracenic style and is India’s second oldest museum.
-This site is home to the biggest collection of Roman artifacts in the world, with the exception of those in Europe.
-Here you will walk among an exclusive collection of contemporary and traditional sculptures, paintings, coins, archaeological findings, manuscripts made of palm leaves, Amravati paintings and very rare art done by some of India’s famed artist in the likes of Raja Ravi Varma.
+This site is home to the biggest collection of Roman artifacts in the world outside Europe.
+Here you will walk among an exclusive collection of contemporary and traditional sculptures, paintings, coins, archaeological findings, manuscripts made of palm leaves, Amravati paintings and very rare art done by some of India’s most famous artists in the likes of Raja Ravi Varma.
 It was between the 9th and 11th centuries that sculpting from bronze came to the fore.
-Make sure to look for the magnificent Chola bronzes of the 10th to 13th-century with images of the three-armed Ardhanarishiva which personifies the male and female figures, Shiva, known as the Lord of Dance and Nataraja spinning in a ring of fire.
+Make sure to look for the magnificent Chola bronzes of the 10th to 13th-century with images of the three-armed Ardhanarishiva personifying the male and female figures, Shiva, known as the Lord of Dance and Nataraja spinning in a ring of fire.

 It’s time for lunch and you will be treated to a feast of delicious food at the finest restaurant in Chennai, Dakshin.
 This restaurant specializes in Andhra Pradesh, Kerala, Karnataka and Tamil Nadu cuisine.

-After your break for lunch we take a drive to Kanchipuram (70 Km) also fittingly called ‘The City of Thousand Temples’.
+After your break for lunch, we drive to Kanchipuram (70 Km) also fittingly called ‘The City of a Thousand Temples’.
 It is the place both Indians and Hindus consider to be one of the seven most sacred cities in India.
-The compound is made of sandstone and it’s a great place to explore and be amazed by the intricate carvings of half-animal deities which were very popular in the days of early Dravidian architecture.
-Accompanied by our guide we will make stops to various temples and hear about the significance of Vishnu and Shive, the Hindu gods.
-Travel around the city’s largest temple Sri Ekambareswarar which is one of the five main Shiva temples with each representing part of nature.
+The compound is made of sandstone and it’s a great place to explore and see the intricate carvings of half-animal deities which were very popular in the days of early Dravidian architecture.
+Accompanied by our guide we will make stops at various temples and hear about the significance of Vishnu and Shiva, the Hindu gods.
+Travel around the city’s largest temple Sri Ekambareswarar which is one of the five main Shiva temples with each representing a part of nature.
 This particular temple was constructed sometime round 600 AD and symbolizes the earth.
 We go over to the Kailasanatha Temple, which was constructed in the early 8th century and is the oldest of all the temples in Kanchipuram.

-We will spend at least 45 minutes at each and then visit Kanchipuram, the silk shop close by- well known for selling the finest in hand woven silk saris.
+We will spend at least 45 minutes at each and then visit Kanchipuram, and the silk shop close by- well known for selling the finest in handwoven silk saris.
 Here you will be given a silk-weaving demonstration as the very talented artisans take pure mulberry silk with a variety of stunning colors and make some of the loveliest saris decorated with fine gold thread.

-Finally we make a drive to the UNESCO World Heritage-listed city to Mahabalipuram, (65 Km).
+Finally we drive to the UNESCO World Heritage-listed city to Mahabalipuram, (65 Km).
 It’s most recent name is Mamallapuram.
 In this city you will find several 7th and 9th centuries rock-cut monuments.

-Along the road on the South from Arjuna’s Penance are the Panch Pandava Mandapa (Caves Temples), which are incomplete these are; the Krishna Mandapa, a famous portrayal of Krishna elevating Govardhana Hill in order to offer protection to the villagers and cows from a storm that was sent by Indra to destroy them.
-Clustered together on Mamallapuram’s southern end, the Five Rathas which means chariot in Sanskrit, vehicle for gods.
-They have the look of a building but were really amazingly carved from single large rocks.
+Along the road on the South from Arjuna’s Penance are the Panch Pandava Mandapa (Caves Temples), which are incomplete: these are the Krishna Mandapa, a famous portrayal of Krishna elevating Govardhana Hill in order to offer protection to the villagers and cows from a storm that was sent by Indra to destroy them.
+Clustered together on Mamallapuram’s southern end, the Five Rathas, which means chariot in Sanskrit, the vehicles for the gods.
+They have the look of a building but were, amazingly, carved from single large rocks.
 Every one of these temples from the 7th-century were devoted to a Hindu god and each is named after one of the Pandavas who were five brothers considered to be heroes in the classic Mahabharata, or their shared wife, Draupadi.
 The Rathas were unearthed from their hiding place in the sand some 200 years ago by the British.
-The Arjuna’s stone chariot which is dedicated to Shiva is the prized feature of all here with columns, small shrines on its roof and an octagonal dome.
+Arjuna’s stone chariot, which is dedicated to Shiva, is the prized feature with columns, small shrines on its roof and an octagonal dome.
 It was indeed the forerunner to the temples that would be built later on.
-A large Nandi which is, Shiva’s vehicle, stands aback of it and on the exterior are depictions of Shiva and other gods.
+A large Nandi, which is Shiva’s vehicle, stands aback of it and on the exterior are depictions of Shiva and other gods.

 Our last stop for the day will be the well-known Shore Temples constructed in the 8th century by Narasimhavarman II.
 It has two towers and is a perfect example of Pallava architecture and the determination of the Pallava kings.
 Despite its size it contains carvings of superior quality.
-Some however, over time, have worn out and are now traces of the carvings that were there.
-Known as the earliest and most important free-standing stone temple in India it is a superb show of a brilliant rock carving looking over the sea.
+Some however, over time, have worn out and are now traces of the original carvings.
+Known as the earliest and most important free-standing stone temple in India, it is a brilliant rock carving looking over the sea.
 In a village renowned for stone carvers, don’t be surprised that even after a thousand years the chisel and hammer still play a vital role.
 Here you will still find some of the most creative pieces of all kinds; from small paperweights to monuments of Lakshmi, Buddha, Ganesh, Vishnu, Durga, Shiva and Krishna – in all sizes.
-Overnight in Mahabalipruam!
+Overnight in Mahabalipruam.

 We drive from Mahabalipuram to Pondicherry which takes about two hours.
 Pondicherry is a former French colony on India’s East Coast.
-Independence was won in 1954 from France but there are still a few hundred French families who remained on the Coromandel Coast.
+Independence was won in 1954 from France but there are still a few hundred French families who remain on the Coromandel Coast.
 It is quite different to other travel destinations in India which can become noisy and crowded with people looking to get business.
 Actually it is the opposite; here there is an atmosphere of serenity and friendliness.
-Pondicherry is the place where the French offloaded their cargo over 300 years ago to conduct business.
-However, the end-result was a mix of French and Indian lifestyles.
-The scenes are very French, greetings are made with a “bonjour”, roads are called “rues”, gendarme’s kepis are worn by the policemen and there are pastel colored French colonnades and villas that come to life past the Indian houses.
+Pondicherry is the place where the French offloaded their cargo over 300 years ago to conduct business, the end result being a mix of French and Indian lifestyles.
+The scenes are very French: greetings are made with a “bonjour”, roads are called “rues”, gendarme’s kepis are worn by the policemen and there are pastel-colored French colonnades and villas that come to life past the Indian houses.
 Both the locals and French travelers mingle and chat with each other easily.
 By the way French is still a language taught in the schools.
 Pondicherry is really the point where the East and West meet and is a prime example of what colonization produces; a remarkable fusion of cultures.